sroecker/LLM_AppDev-HandsOn/README.md

 oc apply -f deployments/ollama.yaml
 ```

-If you want to enable GPU support you have to have to install the NVIDIA GPU Operator and Node Feature Discovery (NFD) Operator as described on the [AI on OpenShift](https://ai-on-openshift.io/odh-rhods/nvidia-gpus/) page, then deploy `ollama-gpu.yaml` instead.
+If you want to enable GPU support you have to have to install and instantiate the NVIDIA GPU Operator and Node Feature Discovery (NFD) Operator as described on the [AI on OpenShift](https://ai-on-openshift.io/odh-rhoai/nvidia-gpus/) page, then deploy `ollama-gpu.yaml` instead.

 ```
 oc apply -f deployments/ollama-gpu.yaml